funkeinteraktiv/cogran/README.md

 ```

 ###&nbsp;  4.
 N-Class Dasymetric Weighting
-&nbsp; additional control zones classified by n classes (e.g. land use) are used to weight the attribute value by its percentage values
+&nbsp; additional control zones with percentage values of an attribute (e.g. population share) are used to weight the input attribute
 &nbsp; within the control zones<br>
 &nbsp; ![NClassDasymetricWeighting](http://i.imgur.com/nVlN8a9.png)